awong234/awsite/content/posts/2024-08-04-ai-opinion/index.md

 my opposition comes from the severing of epistemological heuristics we've relied on in society, and the need for new ones.
 Other opposition comes from concerns of labor and art.
-Ultimately my judgement is that the benefits of generative tech do not outweight the drawbacks.
+Ultimately my judgement is that the benefits of generative tech do not outweigh the drawbacks.

 ## Knowing things